networksetcetera/LODS/lab11_draft.md

     ```

 1. Update the **<connection_string>** string constant by setting its value to the **Connection string** of the storage account that you recorded earlier in this lab.

+1. Run the Python script by clicking the green **run** button with the caption _Run python File in Terminal_

 #### Task 3: Validate Azure Storage access